emuflight/EmuFlight/README.md

 EgoFlight is software that is **open source** (supposed to be `GPL`) and is available free of charge without warranty to all users.

-EgoFlight is forked from EmuFlight.
+EgoFlight is forked from [EmuFlight](https://github.com/emuflight/EmuFlight)..
 Which is a forked bastard itself.